marioangst/motifr/README.md

 ## Input

-motifr currently can only reliably handle undirected and unweighted networks.
+motifr currently can only reliably handle undirected and unweighted networks (we are working on a directed implementation).
 There is in principle no restriction on the number of levels of a network to count motifs in, but typical use cases for which the package was designed will likely involve two- or three-level networks.

 Network data should currently be prepared as statnet network objects with a numeric vertex attribute to specify a level for each node (named